North-West-Wind/CurseForge-CLI/README.md

 # CurseForge CLI
 Written in Java.
 Designed for all platform and portable use.
+Note that this is not a launcher.
+It is just a modpack manager.
+Game launching still requires Minecraft launcher.
 #### Some mod searching tips
 Use [this website](https://superstormer.github.io/cf-search/) instead of CurseForge.
 It is way easier to search with it.
 ## Usage